JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

     <h2>Common Mistakes That Kill Your Review Game</h2>
     <p><strong>Mistake #1: Only asking happy customers.</strong> You should be asking everyone.
 Most people won't leave a bad review if you ask them directly.
 They'll tell you the issue instead, giving you a chance to fix it.</p>
     <p><strong>Mistake #2: Making excuses in your responses.</strong> Try not to say "Well, you didn't tell us about that" or "That's not how it happened."
 Just apologize and offer to make it right.</p>
     <p><strong>Mistake #3: Ignoring reviews completely.</strong> Not responding is worse than getting a bad review.
-It shows you don't care about feedback.</p>
+It shows Google and potential customers you don't care about feedback.</p>
     <p><strong>Mistake #4: Waiting too long to ask.</strong> Ask immediately or within 24 hours.
 After that, your response rate drops by 70%.</p>

     <h2>Track Your Progress</h2>